JonathanSalwan/Triton/src/examples/python/ctf-writeups/NorthSec-2018-MarsAnalytica/README.md

 The dump is about 55M.
 The dump contains all memory segments and registers state when the breakpoint has been reached.
 So now, we just have to initialize Triton with this concrete state and start the emulation from the dump.
-It definitely increases the speed of the execution and now we are able to emulate the code ~2 minutes.
+It definitely increases the speed of the execution and now we are able to emulate the code in ~2 minutes.

 ## Symbolize the user input and solve constraints